solana-labs/solana/crate-features/README.md

 Rebuild with the custom `cargo` and search for indications of crates getting built with different features (repeated runs of `./scripts/cargo-install-all.sh` work great for this).
-When the problematic crate is identified, add it as a dependency of `solana-crate-features` with the union of all observed enabled features for that crate.
+When the problematic crate is identified, add it as a dependency of `safecoin-crate-features` with the union of all observed enabled features for that crate.

 ### Appendix